When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Nolah offers a 120-night sleep trial for the Nolah Original.
 This trial requires a break-in period of 30 nights, so you won’t be able to return the mattress until 30 nights have elapsed.

 The Nolah Original comes with a partially prorated lifetime warranty.
-Nolah will cover all costs for repairing a defect or replacing a defective mattress – including shipping and transportation charges – during the first 15 years of ownership.
-After 15 years, owners must pay a round-trip transportation fee of $75 but the company will cover all other repair or replacement costs.
+Nolah will cover all costs for repairing a defect or replacing a defective mattress – including shipping and transportation charges – during the first 10 years of ownership.
+After 10 years, if your mattress is defective, you will pay a prorated portion of your original purchase price for a replacement mattress.